DoYouEvenCpp/payments-engine/README.md

 ### Further steps
 Some brief ideas, that _might_ be a good starting point for a list od `TODOs`:
-- provide actual documentation within the code, test it
 - run fuzz tests over the implementation just to verify whether the application doesn't crash with unexpected input
 - export utility structures (e.g. AccountState, CLI's Args) into a separate module(s)
 - the main method returns also `Ok` result - it might be a good idea to start propagating errors to the top of the application (currently, all of the errors are just printed to `stderr`)
-- measure, and investigate whether usage of async would be a performance booster: the application has been tested with gigabytes sized (~2GBs) files, results were not terrible, but also not great
+- measure, and investigate whether usage of async would be a performance booster: the application has been tested with gigabytes sized (~2GBs) input, results were not terrible, but also not great
 - provide an overall design overview
+- consider redesigning the solution to leverage event-sourcing mechanism: tracking _events_ done over an account with such approach seems as a good idea

 ### Known issues
 Whenever you see a plausible issue that might increase the technical debt, feel free to point it here, so it just won't get forgotten.